 Then, Keep started to let me down.

 I like to write — obviously.
 Sometimes my little digital jottings might turn into an early draft.
 Apple Notes has the functionality of a basic word processing application.
 Google Keep does not.
 You can’t use bold or italics.
 Or a tab.
-Quickly, I figured out that Keep is essentially a cork board in a digital landscape.
+Quickly, I figured out that Keep is essentially a corkboard in a digital landscape.
 You can pin articles to the board and they look good — I mean really good.
-Better than Apples Notes ever looked, even in grid mode.
+Better than Apple Notes ever looked, even in grid mode.

 But being with Keep for a few weeks I realized I made a big mistake.
 Sure, Keep looked good, and throwing great label names on my notes was fun.
 But Apple Notes forced me to not live in excess.
 If I was grabbing an article or recipe online, or jotting down some ideas, I was sure to place it in a carefully named folder.
 Instead of wading through a beautiful mess of excess notes with Keep I was smart, efficient, and more organized in Apple Notes.
 I only collected what I needed.